Get in Touch Close Menu

 • Psychographic data

-A data breach results from a planned cyber attack, while a data leak is an accidental exposure of sensitive data by an organisation.
-Cybercriminals don’t create data leaks.
+A data breach results from a planned cyber attack, while a data leak is an organisation’s accidental exposure of sensitive data.
+Cyber criminals don’t create data leaks.
 Instead, they find them and use them to execute data breach attacks.

 Poor security practices often lead to data leaks.
 Unfortunately, these vulnerabilities are difficult to detect and fix since they occur throughout a broad attack landscape.

 Data loss prevention (DLP) is a protection strategy with data leak prevention as a core component.
 Data loss prevention solutions automate its key features.
-Thus software providers can assist organisations in streamlining their DLP strategy.
+Thus, software providers can assist organisations in streamlining their DLP strategies.

 The components of DLP include:

-Many organisations use automation techniques to speed up data identification, including machine learning and artificial intelligence (AI).
+Many organisations use automation techniques, such as machine learning and artificial intelligence (AI), to speed up data identification.

 Companies can install DLP software at the network’s edge to filter traffic for false positives and detect sensitive data being sent in violation of security policies.